zalando/skipper/docs/dataclients/kubernetes.md

 # Filters

 Filters can modify http requests and responses.
-There are a plenty of things you can do with them.
+There are plenty of things you can do with them.

 ## Circuitbreaker